August 27th, 2010

 1.

-The World Wide Web radically enables its users to publish and share cultural media in the form of text, music, photography, video, video games, etc. In many ways, this is a triumph of democratic thought as the barriers to creative expression on a global scale are now open to anyone with an Internet connection whereas in previous scenarios only those with professional ties to the handful of corporations controlling the means of production could take part.
+The Internet enables anyone with a connection to publish and share their artwork on a global scale.
+In many ways, this is a triumph of democratic thought as the barriers to creative expression are open much wider than they were twenty years ago.
 This pleasant vision becomes complicated, though, when one considers that because of this very democratization of cultural production, the landscape of cultural reception transforms, as well.

-The viewer or receiver of cultural data is now presented with a seemingly infinite amount of novelty and amateur cultural ephemera to both sift through as well as actively contribute to.
-This novelty amplifies when one considers all of the additional professionally-created media as well as all of the additional social, legal, financial, intellectual, and spiritual communication media available via the use of the Web.
-Because of this infinite novelty in media choice, the viewer’s relationship to media becomes one not of audience member to media work, but rather of “prosumer” to media unit.
+The viewer or receiver of cultural data is now presented with a seemingly infinite amount of novelty and amateur cultural ephemera to sift through.
+Because of this, the viewer’s relationship to media becomes one not of audience member to media work, but rather of “prosumer” to media unit.

-In the ocean of infinite media novelty, the media viewer is nudged towards surfing through media; on the one hand, consuming it in much the same way that the cable television ”zapper” surfs through three hundred plus cable channels without settling on a single program; on the other hand, producing it in the hopes of providing another surfer with good, quick zappable content.
-This surfing/consuming/producing model is, in general, not conducive to deeper modes of reflection or engagement with individual units of media.
-On the contrary, it is conducive to shallow skimming of media, scraping the surface of works as pleasure is derived from the leap from media unit to media unit as opposed to a deeper engagement with a single unit.
-In turn, the single drops of media in this ocean which will be most attractive are fast, funny, and immediately clear.
-They need to be, otherwise the surfer will grow bored and surf to the next article or the next image or the next whatever of media.
-The result is that media requiring a relatively greater degree of depth of thought is lost in the shuffle to an arguably greater degree than at any other point in the history of cultural media.
+In the ocean of infinite media novelty, the media viewer is nudged towards, on the one hand, consuming media the way a cable television ”zapper” surfs through television, and, on the other hand, producing media in the hopes of providing another surfer with good, quick zappable content.
+This surfing/consuming/producing model is, in general, not conducive to deeper modes of reflection or engagement with media.
+On the contrary, it is conducive to shallow skimming, scraping the surface of works.
+The pleasure of consumption in an ocean of media is the leap from one drop of media to another to another as opposed to a deeper engagement with a single drop.
+The media which are most attractive are fast, funny, and immediately clear.
+They need to be, otherwise the prosumer will grow bored and surf to the next article or the next image or the next whatever of media.
+The result is that media requiring a relatively greater degree of depth of thought are lost in the shuffle.

 Now, with all of this in mind, an artist might grow anxious.

-What is the point of making anything and casting it out to this ocean of media if it’s just going to be at best buzzed through in an actualization of Warhol’s “fifteen minutes” or at worst completely ignored?
+What is the point of making anything and casting it out to this ocean of media if it’s just going to be at best buzzed through or at worst completely ignored?
 It’s great that the Web allows anyone to put their own production into the sphere of public consumption, but at what cost?
 For the contemporary artist especially, whose motivation is ostensibly to create culture with a greater depth and preciousness than a “Fat Kid on Roller Coaster” video, it would seem absurd to even participate in this dog-eat-dog system.

-Still, though…would anyone earnestly desire for everything to return to the pre-Web model in which only a handful of individuals are able to put their ideas out there into the world?
+Still, though…would anyone earnestly desire for everything to return to the pre-Internet model in which only a handful of individuals are able to put their ideas out there into the world?
 No, probably not.
-Fifteen minutes is better than none.
+Fifteen minutes of fame are better than none.

 What to do then?

-How can an artist participate in this system which is in many ways preferable to the prior model without feeling as though their individual works of art are on some level meaningless due to the fact that everyone else is doing the same thing?
+How can an artist participate in this system which is in many ways preferable to the prior model without feeling as though their individual works of art are on some level meaningless?

-Whew!
-Age (2010), a performance at PS122 in New York, operates as itself a take on a therapy session in which the patient oscillates between a search for meaning and cynicism regarding the very idea of meaning.
-This oscillation between meaning and meaninglessness with an endlessly deferred synthesis serves as an allegory for much of the artist’s other work which deals more directly with clashes between media, technology, and audience.
-The strategy is to present the impossibility of objective meaningfulness as, paradoxically, a form of meaning.
+For example, Whew!
+Age (2010), a performance at PS122 in New York, dramatizes a hallucinatory therapy session in which the patient oscillates between a search for meaning and a cynicism regarding the very idea of search for meaning.

 This tension between sleaze and truism is explored in a moment in which the guru demands of Olson to put her finger in her mouth and imagine that her finger is a glacier.
 Olson does so and the guru says to be as chilled as the glacier.
 This starts to work, but then one remembers that the glaciers are melting.
 And this melting—ostensibly due to climate change—is what created anxiety for Olson in the first place.

-The title of the work, Double Bind, refers to the artist’s binding of herself and unbinding herself with the bondage tape, and it also refers to a term developed by, amongst others, the anthropologist/psychologist/cybernetician Gregory Bateson referring to a condition in which two contradictory pieces of information negate one another, creating an anxiety in a given subject in which he or she cannot settle on one piece of information or the other.
-For Bateson (following, to some extent, ideas explored in Zen Buddhism), the discussion of the double bind underlying these sorts of contradictions possesses a therapeutic value by demonstrating that the desire for solution or synthesis is not a pressing human concern due to its logical impossibility.
+The title of the work, Double Bind, refers to the artist’s binding of herself and unbinding of herself with the bondage tape, and it also refers to a term developed by, among others, the anthropologist/psychologist/cybernetician Gregory Bateson, referring to a condition in which two contradictory pieces of information negate one another.
+This negation creates an anxiety in a patient in which he or she cannot settle on one piece of information or the other.
+For Bateson (following, to some extent, ideas explored in Zen Buddhism), the discussion of the double bind underlying these sorts of contradictions possesses a therapeutic value for the patient by demonstrating that the desire for solution or synthesis is not a pressing human concern due to its logical impossibility.

 In Double Bind, the phenomenon of “double bind” is demonstrated, thus creating a way to confront the anxiety by pointing out the incommensurability of the information in conflict with one another.
 Through this demonstration, the subject struggling with the choice of either/or is released from the need to even make such distinctions.

-Furthermore, as the curator Richard Rinehart points out in his statement regarding the work, an underlying theme of Double Bind is Olson’s own oscillation between digital culture and the world of contemporary art.
+Furthermore, as curator Richard Rinehart points out in his statement regarding the work, an underlying theme of Double Bind is Olson’s own oscillation between digital culture and the world of contemporary art.
 By presenting her work as a YouTube response video replete with the design elements and user comment structure familiar to users of YouTube and placing that in the context of the white cube art space, Olson engages in another double bind—the push and pull between the democratic culture of the Web and the elitist culture of contemporary art.
-Without definitively aligning herself in either realm, Olson presents this very conflict between democratic culture and elite culture as the subject matter of the work itself.
+Without definitively aligning herself in either realm, Olson presents this very conflict between democratic culture and art culture as a subject of the work.

 4.